plating, anodizing, & finishing Q&As since 1989

 - Danielson, Connecticut

 Normally I would say to look in the metal finishing guidebook.
-You can buy an old one at this site, or you can get one with a subscription to the metal finishing magazine [Ed. note: free subscription if qualified].
+You can buy an old one at this site, or you can get one with a subscription to the metal finishing magazine [Ed. note: sorry, Metal Finishing ceased publication in 2013].
 It is an excellent resource.

 Look in the vendor section of this site.
 One of the top three Mfg's. of this product is here with a link.
 All solution vendors have equipment or suggested equip vendors.
 I would definitely do some cost comparisons on the equipment,first, making sure that it is similar.